PolyhedraZK/Expander-cpp/docs/doc.md

 ## Polynomial Commitment
 We offer several choices of polynomial commitment to be used to commit the input layer of the circuit including *kzg, fri, Orion*.
 In general, they should have *setup, commit, open, verify* interfaces.

-## Assembly Optimization for x86 and arm
-TODO.